forsenior/senior-os/sweb/README.md

 ## Config the app to read the configuration from the sconf file.

-It depends on the created config file, now the sweb read the configuration from json file.
+It depends on the configuration file created, now the website will load the configuration from the json file.

 ---------------------------------------